 Mary Magdalene – The First Pope

-The evidence in this book Mary Magdalene – The First Pope sheds a new light on the events that happened at the resurrection of Jesus from the tomb on that first Easter morning.
-There was always a major conflict between the gospels in reporting the events at the tomb, which could be summed up into one question with regard to John’s gospel.
-The question is as follows:
+This is the untold story of Mary Magdalene.
+It is possible to tell it now because new evidence has been uncovered, which sheds a completely different light on the role she played at the resurrection of Jesus from the tomb.
+There was always a major conflict between the gospels in reporting the events at the tomb but the ambiguity could be summed up into one question and it related to John’s gospel as follows:

-The book can be purchased on this website and there is a paperback edition available on Amazon.
+The book Mary Magdalene – The First Pope can be purchased on this website and there is a paperback edition available on Amazon.